The Long Island serial killer's dump site

 Gilgo Beach map

-This aerial image pinpoints the four dump sites that were discovered along Ocean Parkway in Gilgo Beach.
+This aerial map of the area around Gilgo Beach pinpoints the six dump sites that were discovered along Ocean Parkway.

-As you can see, the offender chose areas that were close to the road.
-This is consistent with the behavior of other killers.
+His decision to dump the remains next to the highway is consistent with the behavior of other killers.

 It is probable that the Long Island serial killer lives relatively close to this location.
 Either that, or he has visited the area on multiple occasions.